Shyga! The Sunlight Mound

 Shyga!
 The Sunlight Mound is the fourth studio album by Australian psychedelic rock band Psychedelic Porn Crumpets.
 It was released on 5 February 2021 by What Reality?
 Records and Marathon Artists.

 At the 2021 ARIA Music Awards, the album was nominated for Best Hard Rock or Heavy Metal Album.

 Background

-Majority of the album was written and recorded in lead vocalist Jack McEwan's home due to the COVID-19 pandemic.
+The majority of the album was written and recorded in lead vocalist Jack McEwan's home due to the COVID-19 pandemic.

 Release

 The band announced their fourth studio album on 15 October 2020.

 Singles

 On 5 August 2020, the band released the first single "Mr. Prism".
 Of the single, McEwan said: "After our last tour of Europe I had a plethora of reasons to see a doctor.
 I was pushing through on all sorts of meds until someone offered me an alternative and I realised no matter how sick I’d ever be, I could never turn one down.
 Mr. Prism (my sickly fun-fuelled fiend of an alter-ego) was born."
 Psychedelic Porn Crumpets released the official music video on their YouTube on 26 August 2020.

 The second single "Tally-Ho" was released on 15 October 2020.
 The official music video was released on YouTube on 5 November 2020.

 The third single "Pukebox" was released on 13 January 2021.
 It was recorded at McEwan's home studio and Tone City Studios in Western Australia.
 The official video was put up on YouTube on 1 February 2021.